 When we first meet with a new client, we like to sit down and hear their story.
-Before they can give any legal advice, our workers compensation attorneys in Atlanta need to determine what issues you’re dealing with.
+Before they can give any legal advice, our workers’ compensation attorneys in Atlanta need to determine what issues you’re dealing with.
 You can ask them any questions you have.
 They will also have a few questions of their own.
-If your workers compensation claim has already been denied when you come into the office, it will change things quite a bit.
-You may be in the position where your only option is to sue your employer.
-The questions is whether you can sue them under personal injury or if you’re relegated to suing under workers compensation.
+If your workers’ compensation claim has already been denied, we can review your case to see if you can file an appeal.

 Workers’ compensation offers employees benefits if they get hurt at work.
 When an employee’s workers comp claim is approved, they are entitled to both medical care and weekly benefits.
 These things are paid out by their employer’s insurance carrier.

 The system also protects employers.
 If companies were forced to pay to defend a personal injury lawsuit every time an employee got hurt on the job, they’d go bankrupt in no time.
 Workers’ compensation insulates them from having to pay millions of dollars every year in legal fees and judgments.

 Your Atlanta Workers Comp Lawyer May Be Able to Get Your Claim Approved

 If you’re eligible for workers’ compensation, your Atlanta workers comp lawyer will help you file your claim.
 They’ll do whatever they can to make sure you receive the benefits you deserve.
 However, there are times when an employer chooses to deny an employee’s claim.

 They could do so for a variety of reasons, including the following:

 - They don’t think you got hurt on the job.

 - You were under the influence of drugs or alcohol at the time of your workplace accident.